Krsna Kirtana Songs est. 2001 www.kksongs.org

 12) O Lord Krsna, I offer my obeisances unto You, who appear in the forms of these ten incarnations.
 In the form of Matsya You rescue the Vedas, and as Karma You bear the Mandara Mountain on Your back.
 As Varaha You lift the earth with Your tusk, and in the form of Narasimha You tear open the chest of the daitya Hiranyakasipu.
 In the form of Vamana You trick the daitya king Bali by asking him for only three steps of land, and then You take away the whole universe from him by expanding Your steps.
 As Parasurama You slay all of the wicked ksatriyas, and as Ramacandra You conquer the raksasa king Ravana.
 In the form of Balarama You carry a plow with which You subdue the wicked and draw toward You the River Yamuna.
 As Lord Buddha You show compassion toward all the living beings suffering in this world and at the end of the Kali-yuga You appear as Kalki to bewilder the mlecchas [degraded low-class men].

 Verse 4 is sung with the Nrsimha pranama.

 Verse 8 is sung with the Balarama Pranama.

 This song had been sung by M.S.
 Subbulaksmi in a ragamala format.
 Carnatic musicians practice ragas using this song.
-The ragas for the first eleven verses would be Bhairavi, Bhupali, Jaya Jayanti, Malkauns, Kedar, Patdipa, Bihaga, Durga, Puriya Dhanasri, Vrndavani Saranga, and Bhairavi.
+The ragas for the first eleven verses would be Bhairava, Bhupali, Jaya Jayanti, Malkauns, Kedar, Patdipa, Bihaga, Durga, Puriya Dhanasri, Vrndavani Saranga, and Bhairavi.
 The twelfth verse is not sung in this recording.